gabeochoa/KPD/README.md

 ===

 You can run by typing:
 	python kpd.py

+Make sure to have a config.txt file, the format for subreddits is
+	subreddit :: name, name2, name3
+	subreddit :: *
+	^ for all pictures

 ===

 Right now you must change the arrays at the beginning to change subreddits and search terms